-Like the many millions of Beatles-focused blogs, of course I need to recognize the 70th birthday of Paul McCartney.
+Like the many millions of Beatles-focused blogs, of course I need to recognize Paul McCartney’s milestone birthday.

 I’ve wrestled with just how.
 This blog is a niche, focused on January 1969’s Get Back/Let It Be sessions and its reasonable relations (the Let It Be album and movie).
 June 18 is half a year away from January, so there’s no direct tie to the timeline.